 - film suitable for those aged 12 and over,

 - film suitable for those aged 16 and over,

 - film suitable for those aged 18 and over.

 The factors taken into consideration when assessing the content of a film include: violence, horror, sexuality, discrimination on the basis of race, sex, opinion, religion or nationality, incitement to hatred, drug or alcohol abuse, inappropriate language, sensitive topics including suicide and family break-up, and the overall impact of the film or the images shown.

 If a child aged 6 or over is accompanied by a parent or legal guardian, he or she may be admitted to see a film rated in the category above his or her age.

-The details of procedures regarding admission to film screenings are set out in an ALIA internal regulation.
-This regulation lays down the procedure for dealing with complaints made to the Authority about a public film screening and the procedure by which ALIA may investigate on its own initiative.
+The details of the investigation procedure regarding public film screenings are set down in the Authority's internal regulations.
+This regulation determines, inter alia, the Authority's complaints procedure as regards public film screenings as well as the procedure by which ALIA may investigate the latter on its own initiative.